javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 ## Show your love

 Let everyone see how magnificent your entities are!
-Names like `superElement`, `megaFrame` and `niceItem` will definitely enlighten the reader.
+Names like `superElement`, `megaFrame` and `niceItem` will definitely enlighten a reader.

 Indeed, from one hand, something is written: `super..`, `mega..`, `nice..` But from the other hand -- that brings no details.
-The reader may decide to look for a hidden meaning and meditate for an hour or two.
+A reader may decide to look for a hidden meaning and meditate for an hour or two.

 ## Overlap outer variables